CiscoDevNet/terraform-provider-aci/docs/resources/lacp_enhanced_lag_policy.md

 }

 ```
-The configuration snippet below shows all possible attributes of the Lacp Enhanced Lag Policy.
+The configuration snippet below shows all possible attributes of the LACP Enhanced Lag Policy.

 !> This example might not be valid configuration and is only used to show all possible attributes.